yoshoku/annoy-rb/README.md

 p u.get_nns_by_item(0, 100) # will find the 100 nearest neighbors.
 ```

-With the default argument, annoy.rb uses double precision floating point type for the data type of vector element.
+With the default argument, annoy-rb uses double precision floating point type for the data type of vector element.
 On the other hand, the [Python bindings of Annoy](https://pypi.org/project/annoy/) use single precision floating point type.
 If you want to load a search index created with the Python bindings, specify 'float32' to the dtype argument.